open-game-system/app-bridge/docs/API_REFERENCE.md

 The mock bridge is useful for testing web components that use the bridge, as it provides a way to:
 1. Initialize state for testing
-2. Reset state between tests
+2. Reset state between tests to the initial state from when createMockBridge was called
 3. Verify event dispatches
 4. Test state updates